andreypopp/backbone.viewdsl/README.md

 with `view` attribute on a DOM element, otherwise, with `<view />` tag you just use attributes without any prefix.

-Argument names are obtained by removing the `view-` prefix (only in case it was exist) from attribute names and then converting them to camelCase so `view-some-param` and `some-param` attribute names become `someParam` argument name.
+Parameter names are obtained by removing the `view-` prefix (only in case it was exist) from attribute names and then converting them to camelCase so `view-some-param` and `some-param` attribute names become `someParam` parameter name.

-Argument value are looked up on a parent view object using attribute values:
+Parameters values are looked up on a parent view object using attribute values:

-  * If value is found — it is used for an argument value (see `toolbarItems` in the example above).
+  * If value is found — it is used for a parameter value (see `toolbarItems` in the example above).
-  * If method is found — it is called and returned value is used for an argument value (see `sidebarItems` in the example above).
+  * If method is found — it is called and returned value is used for a parameter value (see `sidebarItems` in the example above).
   * If no method and no value is found — then just string attribute value is used (see `view-width` attribute in the example above)

-Note, that `view-id` and `id` attributes are treated specially and are not passed to view constructor (see *Accessing instantiated views* section above).
+Note, that `view-id` and `id` attributes are treated specially and are not passed to a view constructor (see *Accessing instantiated views* section above).

 ### Inserting already instantiated views into DOM

-Sometimes you don't need to instantiate view but instead want just to render and insert a DOM element of an already created view — the following example shows how to do that:
+Sometimes you don't need to instantiate view but instead want just to render and insert a DOM element of an already instantiated view — the following example shows how to do that:

     class MyView extends Backbone.ViewDSL.View
       template: """